hrishikesh-k/netlify-file-browser/contributing.md

 In short, when you submit code changes, your submissions are understood to be under the same [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.

-## Report bugs using Github's issues
+## Report bugs using GitHub's issues

 We use GitHub issues to track public bugs.
 Report a bug by [opening a new issue](https://github.com/Hrishikesh-K/netlify-file-browser/issues), it's that easy!